-Coral snakes are the easiest to recognize: They’re always brightly colored in an arrangement of black, red, yellow or white.
-The Central American coral snake, known as Micrurus nigrocinctus, is a venomous elapid snake with smooth scales, a round head, and black pupils.
-These nocturnal snakes are typically found in rainforests and wet areas under burrows or logs.
-Coral snakes feed off of other reptiles, like lizards and other snakes.
-Their venom can be strong enough to create neuromuscular dysfunction due to the poisonous toxin it carries, which is injected by biting their prey, unlike vipers.
+Coral snakes are perhaps the easiest to recognize as they're typically an arrangement of black, red, yellow, or white.
+The Central American coral snake (Micrurus nigrocinctus) is a venomous elapid snake with smooth scales, a round head, and black pupils.
+These snakes are nocturnal and typically found in dark, wet areas in the rainforest.
+Their venom can be strong enough to create neuromuscular dysfunction, so try not to turn over too many logs.